Healthy Homes Assessment Kelburn

 Home Assessments Kelburn for Rental Properties

-There are numerous things to check in a home evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standard.
+There are many things to be able to examine in an home inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
 The most common are:

-The repercussions of not having a Healthy Home with regard to lawful Residential Tenancies Act and consequently getting on the wrong side of a Tenancy services ruling can be significant for property owners and landlords.
-For expert assistance, get in touch today and book your rental properties home assessment.
+The consequences of not having an Healthy home in relation to the Residential Tenancies Act and consequently being on the wrong side of a tenant services ruling can have a significant impact for property owners and landlords.
+For specialist advice get in touch now and schedule your rental property home assessment.

 home assessments for rental properties